ReallyNewb/retrostudio-docs/code-blocks/input/keyboard/user-jump-request.md

 Runs the connected blocks whenever the user jumps.
 For example, whenever the user presses the space key or the mobile jump button.
 Jump cooldowns **do not affect this event block.**

 [//]: <Is the mobile jump button supported?
 I wonder if that bug is fixed.>
+[//]: <Also, this block should be put in the keyboard section.
+We can't control jumps with the mouse...>

 #### Available to